rootsdev/nama/README.md

 * 241_augment_clusters - augment clusters with additional names that were not in any cluster
   * input: clusters, subword-tokenizer, pref-names, cross-encoder, bi-encoder
   * output: augmented-clusters
-* 242_nearby_clusters - compute nearby clusters for each cluster using the bi-encoder followed by the cross-encoder
+* 242_nearby_clusters - compute nearby clusters for each cluster using the bi-encoder followed by the cross-encoder (deprecated)
   * input: augmented-clusters, subword-tokenizer, bi-encoder, cross-encoder
   * output: nearby-clusters
 * 245_eval_coder - compare the precision and recall of nama to familysearch and other coders
-  * input: augmented-clusters, super-clusters, nearby-clusters, subword-tokenizer, bi-encoder, train-v2, test-v2, query-names, pref-names, given-nicknames
+  * input: augmented-clusters, super-clusters, subword-tokenizer, bi-encoder, train-v2, test-v2, query-names, pref-names, given-nicknames
+* 250_create_phonebook - create the phonebook for surnames
+  * input: augmented-clusters, super-clusters, pref-names
+  * output: phonebook
+* 251_save_bi_encoder_weights - save the bi-encoder weights so we can use them in fs-nama (java)
+  * input: subword-tokenizer, bi-encoder
+  * output: bi-encoder-weights

 ### Files